unChaz/sci-fi-5e/srd/classes/priest.md

 </div>
 ##### Domain Tek Skills

-Each domain has a list of tek skills—its domain tek skills— that you gain at the cleric levels noted in the domain description.
+Each domain has a list of tek skills—its domain tek skills— that you gain at the priest levels noted in the domain description.
 Once you gain a domain tek skill, you always have it prepared, and it doesn’t count against the number of tek skills you can prepare each day.

-If you have a domain tek skill that doesn’t appear on the cleric tek skill list, the tek skill is nonetheless a cleric tek skill for you.
+If you have a domain tek skill that doesn’t appear on the priest tek skill list, the tek skill is nonetheless a priest tek skill for you.

 #### Channel Divinity